 Make sure that your manufacturer has the necessary certifications and registrations.
 They should also be able to give you a higher quality-to-cost ratio.
 It is even better to visit your PCB manufacturer and see their capabilities for yourself.
 Always choose turnkey PCB manufacturing and assembly from a single facility to avoid multivendor miscommunication.

 Flex and rigid-flex boards are proving their worth in innumerable applications across the globe today because of their intrinsic advantage.
 However, they do require careful design consideration and collaboration with your fabrication partner.
-Let us know in the comments section if you need any assistance in building your flex PCB.
+Let us know in the comments section if you need assistance building your flex PCB.
 Our design and manufacturing experts will be happy to help you.